Philipp Fechteler

 conference P. Eisert, P. Fechteler and J. Rurainsky @ CVPR 2008

-3-D Tracking of Shoes for Virtual Mirror Applications, Proceedings of the International Conference on Computer Vision and Pattern Recognition, Anchorage, Alaska, USA, 24th - 26th June 2008, pp. 1-6.
+3-D Tracking of Shoes for Virtual Mirror Applications, Proceedings of the IEEE International Conference on Computer Vision and Pattern Recognition, Anchorage, Alaska, USA, 24th - 26th June 2008, pp. 1-6.

 [Bibtex] [PDF]